sveltejs/svelte/site/content/tutorial/12-actions/01-actions/text.md

 import { clickOutside } from "./click_outside.js";
 ```

-...then use it with the element:
+...then use it with the element (the `clickOutside` function is called when element is created):

 ```html
 <div class="box" use:clickOutside on:outclick="{() => (showModal = false)}">